jstolarek/skye-dsh/doc/lineage.md

 TODO
 ----

-  * polymorphic keys using run-time type equality
+  * implement missing cases in lineage transformation

   * search for all JSTOLAREK tags

   * update description above

   * think of interface that should be exposed to the user

-  * implement missing cases in lineage transformation

   * try to break the implementation